 - Preheat your oven to 400 degrees F. Wash the sweet potatoes and cut in half, leaving the skin on.
 Use a fork to poke holes in the potatoes and place on a baking sheet.
 Bake for 45 mins to 1 hour until fork tender.
 Cool for 15 minutes before handling.

-- Meanwhile, make the pecan bacon topping.
-Heat a skillet over medium heat and cook bacon until crisp.
-Remove bacon from pan and drain on a paper towel.
+- Meanwhile, make the pecan topping.
 In a bowl, add 3/4 cup dark brown sugar, 1/3 cup all-purpose flour, a pinch of salt, 2 tsp cayenne, 6 tbsp melted salted butter, and 2 sprigs of chopped sage.
-Mix until evenly combined, then fold in the pecans and bacon.
-If the mixture is too dry, add more butter, 1 tbsp at a time.
+Mix until evenly combined, fold in the toasted pecans and cooked bacon.
+If the mixture is too dry, add more melted butter, 1 tbsp at a time.
 Set aside.

 - Lower the oven temp to 350 degrees F. Remove the skins from the sweet potatoes and place in a bowl.
-Mash with a fork (it's okay if it's a little clumpy).
+Mash with a fork or potato masher (it’s okay if it’s a little clumpy).
 Mix in 3/4 cup dark brown sugar, 1/4 cup milk, 4 tbsp melted salted butter, 2 tsp pure vanilla extract, 2 tbsp bourbon, 2 tsp cinnamon, 1 egg, and 1 1/2 tsp salt.
 Mix until combined.

-- Spoon the sweet potato mixture into a casserole dish (9"x9" pan works well) and level the top with a spoon.
-Layer the pecans evenly over the top and garnish with fresh sage (optional).
+- Spoon the sweet potato mixture into a casserole dish (9″x9″ pan works well) and level the top with a spoon.
+Layer the pecan mixture evenly over the top, and garnish with fresh sage leaves (optional).
 Bake for 30-40 minutes until pecans are golden.
 Serve warm.

-If you’re making this casserole before the big day, bake it for the full length of time (there’s an egg in the sweet potatoes) and let it cool.
-Refrigerate up to 3 days.
-To serve, warm the casserole dish in the oven for 15-20 minutes until warm.
+Make-Ahead Instructions: If you’re making this casserole before the big day, bake it for the full length of time (because there’s an egg in the sweet potatoes), and let it cool.
+Refrigerate the casserole for up to 3 days.
+To serve, warm the casserole dish in the oven at 400 degrees F for 20 minutes or until warm.

 Keywords: holidays, side dishes, thanksgiving, thanksgiving sides